Basic Personal Amount

 Moving Expenses

 A taxpayer may deduct eligible moving expenses from the employment or self-employment income earned at his/her new place of employment if he/she has moved at least 40 kilometers closer to the new location.
 Similarly, a student may deduct moving expenses if he/she has moved 40 kilometers closer to the educational institution to study as a full-time student.
-Students can only deduct these expenses from scholarships, bursaries, fellowships and certain grants and prizes that are required to be part of their income.
+Students can only deduct these expenses from scholarships, bursaries, fellowships and certain grants and prizes that are required to be part of their taxable income.
 The new home must be the ordinary residence of the taxpayer and generally, the old and new home locations must both be from within Canada.

 Ontario Childcare Access and Relief from Expenses (CARE)